Accessibility

 Very simply, no. Not everyone with a disability has someone who can help.

 But, even when someone with a disability has people who can help, they don’t always want those people to know every detail of their life.
 Also, it’s a matter of personal freedom and independence.
-Most of us would rather tackle something on our own than rely on someone else.
+Most of us would rather tackle something on our own than rely on someone else for help.

 This is where removing communication barriers becomes so important.